 The liquidator in the media posted the appropriate notice of the entry into force of the procedure for the liquidation of a particular company.

 Companies that have provided funds to the liquidated company on credit are notified of the commencement of the liquidation procedure.
 In this notice, you must specify the period during which creditors retain the right to deposit their claims.

 A general meeting of the company is held at which the liquidator demonstrates reporting on the progress of the operation.
 The final balance sheet is being developed and demonstrated.

 After performing all the above actions, the liquidator submits a petition that a certain company should be crossed out of their Register of Companies.
 After that, the company is officially liquidated.
 This procedure takes about 12 months.

 The lawyers of our company are leading experts in the field of international financial law with many years of practical experience.
 We will do everything that is required to liquidate your company with minimum losses of assets and time (in some cases it is possible to save them completely).

+We draw your attention to the fact that this article is for informational purposes only.
 For more advice, contact us at the contacts listed on the site.